-The future of blogging is uncontrollable, despite what the gatekeepers say.
+The future of blogging is uncontrollable.

 A recent article at Christianity Today sent the Christian Internet into a momentary frenzy - and rightfully so.
 The article, written by an Anglican priest who is a woman, was concerned primarily with questions around the accountability of Christian women who write, speak, and teach on the basis of their successful Internet platforms.

 In short, the author asks, "Where do bloggers and speakers like (Jen) Hatmaker derive their authority to speak and teach?"
 And, since the author's rhetorical point is that they are not deriving their authority from legitimate ecclesial structures, "What is needed to respond to this current crisis of authority in the church, particularly among women?"

 I don't think it's my place to offer a detailed take on this article and issue, but I do want to offer two brief points before panning out to what I perceive to be a much broader (and more positive) prompt.
 First, despite the author's and her defenders' assertions in follow-up conversation that this article is totally not about popular author and speaker Jen Hatmaker, it totally is.
 It is, because Hatmaker's recent public statement of affirmation regarding LGBT Christians sparked controversy and outrage among evangelicals, including evangelical women.
 It is, because the author of this article herself repeatedly references this moment, implicitly if not explicitly, until she reaches the article's true crescendo:

 If we don’t respond to this current crisis of authority institutionally, we are allowing Christian doctrine to be highjacked by whomever has the loudest voice or biggest platform.